OpenWIS/openwis-documentation/_posts/2016-05-12-OpenWIS-Technical-Committee-2016-May.md

 		4. MGo - I'm not sure it's fit for release in the current state.
 		5. DW - OK, but we do need people to look at it and come up with more requirements.
 		6. RG - I agree, we want to see what is missing - with the caveat that it is just for a look.
-		7. A-OWIS-TC-2016-40: MG - Ask the CM Team to open up OpenWIS 4.x so everyone else can take a look.
-OWIS-A
+		7. ACT-OWIS-TC-2016-40: MG - Ask the CM Team to open up OpenWIS 4.x so everyone else can take a look.
+OWIS-ACT
 		8. PN - Do we have docs on how to run it etc?
 		9. MGo - Needs some work to build the environments; there is something already up on AWS, the only problem with it is the harvesting.
 		10. LM - I volunteer to take a look at 4.x.